scottiemc7/TriggerCommandLineBuild/README.md

 4. Start the TeamCity server: the plugin files will be unpacked and processed automatically.

 ## Build:
-1. Update path.variable.teamcitydistribution property in `build.properties` to point to your local TeamCity install
+1. Update path.variable.teamcitydistribution property in `build.properties` to point to your local TeamCity install.
 2. Run Ant against the "dist" target.

 ## License: